Areas of Interest

 Creative Writing, Literary Translation, Modern and Contemporary Literature, Postcolonial Literature, South Asian Writing in English.

-Kaiser Haq began teaching English Literature at Dhaka University in 1975, and is currently on LPR from that institution.
+Kaiser Haq began teaching English Literature at Dhaka University in 1975, and is currently on LPR.
+He is also Director of the Dhaka Translation Center.
 He has at various times taught part-time at NSU, BRAC, East West, ULAB, Eastern and a number of other universities.
 Between 2011 and 2015 he was a full-time professor at ULAB.
 He was a Commonwealth Scholar at Warwick University, a Senior Fulbright Scholar and Vilas Fellow at the University of Wisconsin –Milwaukee (1986-87), a Royal Literary Fund Fellow at SOAS, London University (2002-2003).
 In the latter capacity he gave writing tutorials to interested students.
 In the summer of 2003 he was the resident poet (“Café Poet”) at the Poetry Café of the Poetry Society of Great Britain.
 He was on the panel of judges for the Commonwealth Writers Prize for three years, one year of which he was the chairperson for the Eurasian region.
 As a poet and translator he has had the pleasure of seeing his work included in the curricula of schools and universities at home and abroad.

 He is working on the chapter on Bangladesh for the tenth volume of the projected Oxford History of the Novel in English, and translating a selection of poems by the Bangladeshi poet Shaheed Quadri.

 Long-term projects include modern English prose versions of two medieval Bengali classics, the Nabibamsa and Mymensingh Geetika.